SFDO-Community-Sprints/npc-best-practices/docs/fundraising/use-cases-leveraging-campaigns.md

-* See [Prerequisites for Salesforce Admin](https://docs.google.com/document/d/1R4sRRd1VSMeSmUbVenMY6ci_GE0FLp_FR0fYu99xvYs/edit#bookmark=id.gx3dedhygoag) from Use Case #1
+* See Prerequisites for Salesforce Admin from [Single Payment Gift - Untracked Solicitation](use-cases-single-payment-gift-untracked-solicitation.md)
 * Required
     * Remove “Campaign Statistics” section from Campaign page layout (e.g. Responses in Campaign, Opportunities in Campaign, etc.)
     * Ensure the following related lists are displayed on the Campaign page layout: